Fridah34/Fridah34/README.md

 ## About Me 🚀

 I'm a passionate **[Backend Developer]** with experience in **[Node.js,Express.js]**.I’m passionate about building efficient, scalable systems that solve real-world problems behind the scenes.
-I love designing APIs and databases that form the backbone of great applications.
+I love designing APIs and databases that form the backbone of great applications.When I’m not coding, you’ll find me exploring new technologies, contributing to personal projects, learning about system design, or engaging with the developer community.My ultimate goal is to become a well-rounded backend engineer who not only writes clean code but also builds meaningful software that creates impact.

-- 🌱 Currently learning: **[Python,djanga framework and cloud computing]**
+- 🌱 Currently learning: **[Python,django framework and cloud computing]**
 - 🔭 Working on: **[Learning Management System]**
 - 🌍 Languages: **[Node.js,Express.js and English]**
 - 📫 How to reach me: **[fridahnthambi69@gmail.com]**